Reports, not necessarily

 I launched just before Jay and got to 5,000 ft on an APCO Allegra DHV 1-2 and was half way to Hwy 97 and flew back into the valley between Maryhill and Centerville.
 I worked small dusties and stayed at 5-6000 ft and drifted straight west north of Dalles Mt.
 I was low and heard Jay say that he was at the Texaco Station and was past 9,000 ft.
 The heat low was working!
 I stayed with a weak thermal and took it past 10,000 ft east of the Klickitat River.
 I went west toward Snowden, which is above White Salmon.

-Prairie is a mid-coast range site that is rarely flown due to remoteness, locked and un-locked gates and because we are not always sure of what to look for in weather.
+Prairie is a mid-coast range site.
 My longest flight from the summit was only six miles, but it crossed a bunch of forest where I did not want to land and I followed the farmland valley to its terminus on a day when the wind was light from the northwest, there was a good lapse rate and I was able to get to 3500' before heading away from the mountain.
 At the time we had permission to land in a couple of the fields in the valley, but now it is more limited to what is described in the site guide.
 The x in the photo below represents where we now have permission to land.
 The first half of the flight was high, going from 3500' to about 3000' as I headed toward the farmland.
 Over the farmland I began my descent and got to about 500' above ground level only to discover thermals popping off the grass.
 I tried to ascend the northern side of Taylor Butte but met with sink in that direction so I stayed over the fields, bobbing along on thermals at 500' over all the way to the T at the end of the valley, where I picked an empty patch to land in.
 The folks at the farm welcomed me and I radioed for a ride back.
+Note: the east launch I used is now overgrown.

 I'm very pleased with the way Tuesday turned out.
 It’s really nice to recognize a good forecast for a site and capitalize on it.